"Should Derivatives be Privileged in Brankruptcy?" (with Patrick Bolton), Journal of Finance (forthcoming)

 "Maturity Rationing and Collective Short-Termism" (with Konstantin Milbradt)

 Abstract: Financing terms and investment decisions are jointly determined.
 This interdependence links firms’ asset and liability sides and can lead to short-termism in investment.
-In our model, asymmetric information frictions increase with the investment horizon, such that financing for long-term projects is relatively expensive and, potentially, rationed.
-In response, firms whose first-best investment opportunities are long-term may distort their investment towards second-best projects of shorter maturities.
-This worsens financing terms for firms with shorter maturity projects, inducing them to distort their investment as well.
+In our model, financing frictions increase with the investment horizon, such that financing for long-term projects is relatively expensive and potentially rationed.
+In response, firms whose first-best investment opportunities are long-term may change their investments towards second-best projects of shorter maturities.
+This worsens financing terms for firms with shorter maturity projects, inducing them to change their investments as well.
 In equilibrium, investment is inefficiently short-term.
 Equilibrium asset-side adjustments by firms can amplify shocks and, while privately optimal, can be socially undesirable.

 Abstract: Capital often flows slowly from one market to another in response to buying opportunities.
 I provide an explanation for this phenomenon by considering arbitrage across two segmented markets when arbitrageurs face illiquidity frictions in the form of price impact costs.
 I show that illiquidity results in gradual arbitrage: mispricings are generally corrected slowly over time rather than instantaneously.
 The speed of arbitrage is decreasing in price impact costs and increasing in the level of competition among arbitrageurs.
 This means arbitrage is slower in more illiquid markets for two reasons: First, there is a direct effect, as illiquidity affects the equilibrium trading strategies for a given level

 of competition among arbitrageurs (strategic effect).
 Second, in equilibrium fewer arbitrageurs stand ready to trade between illiquid markets, further slowing down the speed

 of arbitrage (competition effect).
 Jointly, these two effects may help explain the observed